 Attorneys seeking New York credit must obtain an Affirmation Form prior to watching the archived version of this webcast.
 Please contact CLE@gibsondunn.com to request the MCLE form.

-Gibson, Dunn & Crutcher LLP certifies that this activity has been approved for MCLE credit by the State Bar of California in the amount of 1.0 hour toward the areas of Technology in the Practice of Law.
+Gibson, Dunn & Crutcher LLP certifies that this activity has been approved for MCLE credit by the State Bar of California in the amount of 1.5 hour in the General Category.

 California attorneys may claim “self-study” credit for viewing the archived version of this webcast.
 No certificate of attendance is required for California “self-study” credit.